zwaldowski/homebridge-anavi-infrared-aircon/README.md

 [Homebridge](https://github.com/nfarina/homebridge) plugin that uses [ANAVI Infrared](http://anavi.technology/#products) to drive a “dumb” air conditioner with a unidirectional remote with power, up, and down commands.

-The plugin was designed and tested on
+The plugin was designed and tested on [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/).

 ## Prerequisites